nushell/nushell.github.io/book/configuration.md

 # Configuration

-## Nushell Configuration with `config.nu`
+## Nushell Configuration with `env.nu` and `config.nu`

+Nushell uses a configuration system that loads+runs two Nushell script files at launch time:
+First, `env.nu`, then `config.nu`.
+Paths to these files can be found by calling `echo $nu.env-path` and `echo $nu.config-path`.
+`env.nu` is meant to define the environment variables which are then available within `config.nu`.
-Nushell uses a configuration system that loads+runs a Nushell script file at launch time.
-That configuration file is called the `config.nu` file, and the path to it can be found by calling `echo $nu.config-path`. `config.nu` can add definitions, environment variables, and more to the global namespace.
+`config.nu` can be used to add definitions, aliases, and more to the global namespace.

-We currently provide the full list of configurable options as a sample `config.nu` which can be found in our repo [here](https://github.com/nushell/nushell/blob/0.60.0/docs/sample_config/default_config.nu).
+_(You can think of the Nushell config loading sequence as executing two [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) lines on startup: `source /path/to/env.nu` and `source /path/to/config.nu`.
+Therefore, using `env.nu` for environment and `config.nu` for other config is just a convention.)_

+When you launch Nushell without these files set up, Nushell will prompt you to download the [`default env.nu`](https://github.com/nushell/nushell/blob/main/docs/sample_config/default_env.nu) and [`default config.nu`](https://github.com/nushell/nushell/blob/main/docs/sample_config/default_config.nu).
+You can browse the default files for default values of environment variables and a list of all configurable settings.

 ### Configuring `$config`